Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageEncryptionScope.md

 testscope2    Disabled   Microsoft.Storage
 ```
 This command lists all disabled encryption scopes with names starting with "test" of a Storage account.
-The parameter "Filter" specifies the prefix of the encryption scopes listed, and it should be in format of �startswith(name, {prefixValue})�.
+The parameter "Filter" specifies the prefix of the encryption scopes listed, and it should be in format of "startswith(name, {prefixValue})".

 ## PARAMETERS